Be sure to also check out the Harper Decoder which explains all things Harper PTO specific.

 - Sync your Calendar: Check the school calendar for all important district and school dates.
 The first day is an abbreviated day for D39 elementary schools.
 There is an opening day coffee for parents in our cafeteria where you can sign up for volunteer positions as well as pay PTO dues, buy tickets for our school events and purchase Harper Spirit Wear.
 It is a great chance to start meeting other parents.

-- Come to the New Families welcome night!
-As long as you’ve shared your contact information through the online registration process, the welcoming committee will be able to connect with you about the New Families welcome night.
-This event will include a brief introduction from the principal, the PTO representatives and a tour of the school.
-(If you have not completed the formal registration process, please contact the welcoming committee at email@example.com directly so we can add you to any communications regarding new family events).
+- Attend the New Families welcome night!
+In August, the Welcoming Committee will connect with you about the New Families welcome night.
+This event will include brief introductions from the principal and PTO, as well as a tour of the school.
+Please email firstname.lastname@example.org so we can add you to communications regarding new family events.

 - Complete medical forms: Every child needs a physical to start school, and ideally eye doctor forms and dentist forms completed.
 A doctor’s physical is a must.
 If you need a referral to a doctor don’t hesitate to ask your host family or the welcoming committee.
 If you can’t get an eye doctor and dentist visit in before school starts consult with the nurse to determine the deadlines for submitting those.

 - Bus/Transportation: If applicable, you have the option of busing one way, both ways, or to the Wilmette Recreation Center.
 Please reach out to Michelle McGregor, the bus transportation liaison at the District Office (MEC) at 847-512-6700